babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 #### Staging Process

-- The [TC39 staging process](https://tc39.github.io/process-document/) does not always move forward: there is the possibility for a proposal to move to any point in the process: even moving backwards from Stage 3 to Stage 2 as the case with Numeric Separators (`1_000`) or dropped entirely (`Object.observe()`, and others you may have forgotten)
+- The [TC39 staging process](https://tc39.github.io/process-document/) does not always move forward: there is the possibility for a proposal to move to any point in the process: even moving backwards from Stage 3 to Stage 2 as the case with Numeric Separators (`1_000`) or dropped entirely (`Object.observe()`, and others we may have forgotten 😁)
-- It can be hard to differentitate between the stages if you aren't involved: most people would advise that Stage 0-2 is unstable though.
 - Summary: Stage 0 has no criteria and is just an idea, Stage 1 is accepting that the problem is worth solving, Stage 2 is about describing a solution in spec text, Stage 3 means the specific solution is thought out, and Stage 4 means that it is ready for inclusion with tests, multiple browser implementations, and in-the-field experience.
+- The committee would advise that Stage 0-2 is still experimental.

 #### Using Proposals